 Citizens’ Law Academy is opened to anyone 18 years or older.
 Approximately two months prior to the program, applications are made available to the public.
 The application includes questions that help organizers understand the backgrounds and level of interest from potential participants.
-Applications are screened by Idaho Law Foundation staff and/or members of the District Bar organizing CLA, looking for a broad cross section of people, wide demographic profiles, a high level interest from the applicants, indicated from their response to questions as well as their involvement in their communities, and a commitment to attendance.
+Applications are screened by Idaho Law Foundation staff and/or members of the District Bar organizing CLA, looking for a broad cross-section of people, wide demographic profiles, a high-level interest from the applicants, indicated from their response to questions as well as their involvement in their communities, and a commitment to attendance.
 Typically 25 to 35 people participate in a session.

-Participants have an opportunity to evaluate each of the sessions as well as provide overall program; feedback is used to make any necessary adjustments to future programs.
+Participants have an opportunity to evaluate each of the sessions as well as the overall program; feedback is used to make any necessary adjustments to future programs.
 Overall, the program has been rated very highly by the participants.

-Often participants go on to volunteer with other Bar and Foundation activities, such as serving as non-attorney members of our standing committees or acting as non-attorney judges for our for mock trials.
+Often participants go on to volunteer with other Bar and Foundation activities, such as serving as non-attorney members of our standing committees or acting as non-attorney judges for our mock trials.

 The program is staffed by volunteers from the legal community.
-Staff includes practicing attorneys, judges, and staff from the Idaho State Bar and Law Foundation who serves as faculty and discussion leaders on topics selected by District Bars and modified to be most applicable to citizens in various areas of the state.
+Staff includes practicing attorneys, judges, and staff from the Idaho State Bar and Law Foundation who serve as faculty and discussion leaders on topics selected by District Bars and modified to be most applicable to citizens in various areas of the state.

 While the specific topics covered vary depending on which District Bar Association is organizing the Academy, core topics include:

-- The Foundation of Our Legal System: Taught by a Federal judge, this class includes a discussion of the historical basis of our legal system, the Constitution and the importance of the rule of law.
+- The Foundation of Our Legal System: Taught by a Federal judge, this class includes a discussion of the historical basis of our legal system, the Constitution, and the importance of the rule of law.

 - Our Modern Court System: Taught by a District Judge, this class provides an overview of our court system and insight into the various roles of judges and staff members who work for the courts.